Lévi-Strauss on method in anthropology

 How early McLuhan had first set off on this way may be seen in texts we have from 1934:

 There are (…) in all times and places, definite types of temperament displaying consistency of conformation.
-(McLuhan’s University of Manitoba M.A. thesis on Meredith)9
+(McLuhan’s University of Manitoba M.A. thesis on Meredith)10

-The need, specified by here by McLuhan when he was just 23, is just that of Lévi-Strauss: “to grasp, beyond the conscious and always shifting images which men hold, the complete range of unconscious possibilities”, extending from “glory” to “horror”.
-But this not in some spectrum separated from life, but is exactly “the reality in life”, as perceived through a near “unthinkable” focus that is “double indeed” and yet “recoalesce[d]”.
+The need, specified by here by McLuhan when he was 23, is just that of Lévi-Strauss: “to grasp, beyond the conscious and always shifting images which men hold, the complete range of unconscious possibilities”, extending from “glory” to “horror”.
+But this not in some spectrum separated from life, but is exactly “the reality in life”, as perceived through a near “unthinkable” focus that is “double indeed” and yet at the same time “recoalesce[d]”.
 As Lévi-Strauss has it in ‘History and Anthropology’ (full passage above):

 A true two-faced Janus, it is the solidarity of the two disciplines that makes it possible to keep the whole road in sight.